Fahersto/Enterprise/Enterprise/doxygen/Systems/Events.md

 ## Lambdas as Event Handlers

-It is possible to use lambdas as event callbacks, as long as its signature matches that of Events::EventCallbackPtr.
+It is possible to use lambdas as event callbacks, as long as they are captureless and have signatures matching Events::EventCallbackPtr.
 This can consolidate your code considerably in some situations.

 ```cpp
 using Enterprise::Events;